gonzaleznoe/codelouisvilleproject/README.md

 # CSS Classes and ID's
 **Landing Page**
-has a glitch effect on the word (digital underground) with a pink background
+has a glitch effect on the word (digital underground) with a pink background.

 #banner